modantailleur/paperSpectralTranscoder/README.md

 The generated wav files will be placed in the `audio_generated/myfile` folder.
 It will contain the normalized original file (`myfile_original.wav`) and the audio file generated from PANN 32ms Mel Spectrogram (`myfile_generated_from_groundtruth_mel.wav`).
 The folder will also contain the files generated from 125ms third-octave spectrograms transcoded into 32-ms Mel spectrograms, with the different transcoding techniques mentioned in the paper: the audio file generated from the PINV transcoder (`myfile_generated_from_pinv.wav`), the audio file generated from the CNN-mels transcoder(`myfile_generated_from_cnn_mels.wav`) and finally, the audio file generated from the CNN-logits transcoder (`myfile_generated_from_cnn_logits.wav`).

 An audio example obtained on [freesound](https://freesound.org/) have been re-generated with this algorithm and is available in the `audio` and `audio_generated` folders.
 The file is named "birds.wav" (obtained from: [https://freesound.org/people/hargissssound/sounds/345851/](https://freesound.org/people/hargissssound/sounds/345851/)).
 Interestingly, the audio files sounds quite realistic when the transcoder CNN-logits is used.
-Here are the generated audios from "birds.wav":
+Here are the generated audios from "birds.wav" (please unmute videos before playing):

 Original audio file